-- Contact the complainant within 10 business days and discuss the availability of supportive measures, with or without the filing of a formal complaint, and consider the complainant's wishes as to supportive measures; and - Inform the complainant of the right to a formal complaint investigation consistent with Title IX and the right to the informal resolution process.
-Any College student, employee, guest, or vendor may contact the Title IX Coordinator to file a complaint, to ask questions about sexual harassment or discrimination, or to discuss concerns or incidents impacting the campus climate.
+- Contact the complainant within 10 business days and discuss the availability of supportive measures, with or without the filing of a formal complaint, and consider the complainant's wishes as to supportive measures; and - Inform the complainant of the right to a formal complaint investigation consistent with Title IX and the informal resolution process.
+Any College student, employee, guest, or vendor may contact the Title IX Coordinator to file a complaint, to ask questions about sexual harassment, or to discuss concerns or incidents impacting the campus climate.
 Students may also contact the U.S. Department of Education, Office for Civil Rights (800-421-3481) to complain of sex discrimination or sexual harassment including sexual violence.
-Not less than once every three months, the Title IX Coordinator shall submit to the College President a written report on the reports received for the institution's reporting period including information regarding: - The investigation of those reports and the investigative reports prepared; - Any informal resolutions reached; - The decisions made by the Title IX Decision Maker. - The disposition, if any, of any disciplinary processes arising from those reports; and - The reports for which the College determined not to initiate a disciplinary process, if any.
-The Title IX Coordinator shall immediately report to the College President an incident reported to the coordinator if the coordinator has cause to believe that the safety of any person is in imminent danger as a result of the incident.
+Not less than once every three months, the Title IX Coordinator shall submit to the College President a written report on the reports received for the institution's reporting period including information regarding: - o The investigation of those reports; - The disposition, if any, of any disciplinary processes arising from those reports; and - O The reports for which the College determined not to initiate a disciplinary process, if any.
+The Title IX Coordinator shall immediately report to the College President an incident reported to the coordinator if the coordinator has cause to believe that the safety of any person is in imminent danger because of the incident.

-1.04 Title IX Coordinator's Contact Information
+1.04 Title IX Coordinator's Contact Information:

-Tifini Whiddon, Director of Human Resources Office: Angelina College, Administration Building, Room 201 3500 S. First St., Lufkin, TX 75901 Phone: 936-633-4511 Email: twhiddon@angelina.edu
+Tifini Whiddon, Director of Human Resources

+Office: Angelina College, Administration Building, Room 201

+3500 S. First St., Lufkin, TX 75901

-To the extent permitted by law, the College President and the Title IX Coordinator may delegate authority to perform any role or function in the processes outlined in this policy.
+Phone: (936) 633-4511

+Email: twhiddon@angelina.edu